wchliao/softqlearning/README.md

 ## Introduction

-This repo fixes some bugs in the [original repo](https://github.com/haarnoja/softqlearning).
+This repo fixes some bugs and add some new features to the [original repo](https://github.com/haarnoja/softqlearning).

 ## Installation